 Inclusive Access is a method of providing access to digital course content when instructors are using interactive courseware platforms or e-books in place of printed text.

 The Inclusive Access program has been making waves among universities across the country, with its innovative digital course materials model, since it was introduced by UC Davis in the Fall of 2014 with 3,000 students, 10 courses, and a handful of faculty with a pioneering spirit.
-In fact, UC Berkeley is the only UC that has not yet adopted the Inclusive Access model.
+UC Berkeley would be joining UCLA, UC Davis, UC Merced, UC Santa Cruz, UC San Diego, and UC Riverside in adopting the Inclusive Access model.

 The program would allow our campus to reduce student course materials costs in comparison to traditional print text, and ensures that every student has easy access to the content by the first day of class.
 In short, the ASUC Student Union and the Cal Student Store want to upgrade our course materials model to combine affordability and ease of access with 21st century educational tools.

 - No restraint on academic freedom.
 Instructors choose the content.

 - Ability to manage content and even add their own in some platforms.